FAIR Local Search Guide

 • Photograph art fronts, backs, signatures, labels, frames, edition marks, certificates, invoices, provenance, and condition details.

-• Tell each appraiser whether the report is for estate fair market value, insurance replacement value, probate, charitable donation, divorce, sale planning, loan collateral, or collection management.
+• Tell each appraiser whether the report is for estate fair market value, insurance replacement value, probate, donation, divorce, sale planning, loan collateral, or collection management.

 Screen Milwaukee specialists by assignment risk